VRS X Operator's Handbook

 - Configure feed source and MLAT behavior.

-- Configure merged feeds.
+Add Feed Setfor multi-port receivers on one IP. - Configure merged feeds.

 - Apply feed filter rules last.